emanuele-f/PCAPdroid/tls_decryption.md

 You can easily show decrypted or decryption-failed connections via the "Edit Filter" dialog under the filter icon.
 If you tap on a decrypted connection, the payload and the HTTP tabs will show the decrypted payload data.

+If the PCAP dump is enabled, after you stop the capture you will be prompted to save the `SSLKEYLOGFILE`, which you can load in Wireshark [to decrypt](https://wiki.wireshark.org/TLS#tls-decryption) the PCAP file.

-## 3.4 Pitfalls and possible solutions
+## 3.4 Caveats and possible solutions

 Google chrome is a relatively easy app to decrypt.
 If you try to decrypt other apps you will soon face some problems, which can mostly addressed with a rooted device and the right tools.